-- To reduce risks and vulnerabilities of migrant workers in migration cycle through pre-departure interventions
+- To reduce migration-related risks and vulnerabilities with the focus of labour trafficking through pre-departure interventions

-- To provide direct assistance for social reintegration of the vulnerable migrants through repatriation, family reunification, shelter, health, Legal and paralegal support and services
+- To provide direct assistance for social reintegration of the vulnerable migrant through repatriation, family reunification, shelter, health (particularly Sexual and Reproductive Health), Legal and paralegal support and services

-- To promote economic reintegration and sustainable livelihoods of the returnees, and the communities including climate induced migrants for sustainable development
+- To espouse sustainable livelihoods and economic reintegration of the returnees and the communities for sustainable development

-- To organise migrant workers and their families for unity, empowerment and flagging migrants’ voice and perspective into migration discourse
+- To organise migrant worker and the families for unity, empowerment and flag their voice and perspective into migration discourse

-- To carry out Action Research and evidence based advocacy
+- To carry out Action Research and evidence-based advocacy at all levels

 We have demand-driven interventions for the migrant workers especially women at different stages of migration including safe migration awareness, need based supports and assistance to vulnerable and survivor returnee migrant workers.
 We have intensive case management activities for social reintegration of the vulnerable migrant workers.

 We provide supports to establish local market-driven economic reintegration and sustainable livelihoods of the returnees, left behind families as well as climate induced migrants.